riceissa/issarice.com/README.md

 licensed under the [CC0 1.0 Universal Public Domain Dedication][cc0].
 For all files in `wiki/`, if the YAML header does not have a `license` field, it is CC0; otherwise whatever is in the `license` field gives the license.
-When compiling the website, Pandoc uses `templates/default.html5` to do exactly this logic, so it might be easier to look at the bottom of the compiled page.
+When compiling the website, Pandoc uses `templates/default.html5` to perform exactly this logic, so it might be easier to look at the bottom of the compiled page.

 For files in `external/` (which I use as a place to store contributions to external sites), the license depends on whether I am the sole contributor.